 by Stephen Cenon Dato Talla

 Rodolfo Dato (April 17, 1899 – October 11, 1955) was a Filipino lawyer, editor and educator from Baao, Camarines Sur.
-His book “Filipino Poetry”[efn_note]Dato, Rodolfo (1924).
+His book “Filipino Poetry”1Dato, Rodolfo (1924).
 Filipino Poetry.
 Manila: J.S.
-Agustin & Sons.[/efn_note], published in 1924, was one of the first anthologies of Filipino poets from 1911 to 1924.
+Agustin & Sons., published in 1924, is one of the first anthologies of Filipino poets from 1911 to 1924.
 The book is regarded as the first published work to acknowledge the Filipino talents in English poetry writing in just about 20 years after the American occupation of the Philippines in 1898.
 He became the first Dean of Liberal Arts of the University of Nueva Caceres.

 Rodolfo was the second child of Eugenio Esplana Dato and Barbara Imperial Guevara.
 His siblings were: Francisca Dato Flores; Luis Dato (early Filipino poet and author of the The Spouse, Day on the Farm, etc); Soledad “Choleng” Dato Hidalgo (one of the senior editors of Bikolana magazine published in Naga City in the late 1970s); and Pablo Dato.